GoogleChrome/web.dev/src/site/content/en/learn/forms/design-basics/index.md

 Start by adding the label for the new field.
 This way, you don't forget to add it.

-Adding the labels first also helps you to focus on the form's goals–what data do I need here?
+Adding labels first also helps you to focus on the form's goals–what data do I need here?
 Once this is clear, you can focus on helping the user enter data and complete the form.

 {% Aside 'caution' %}